ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 This document serves as a guide to implementation on how to build a system that provides a Transport Services API.
 It is the job of an implementation of a Transport Services system to turn the requests of an application into decisions on how to establish connections, and how to transfer data over those connections once established.
 The terminology used in this document is based on the Architecture {{I-D.ietf-taps-arch}}.

-# Implementing Basic Objects
+# Implementing Connection Objects

-The basic objects that are exposed to applications for Transport Services are the Preconnection, the bundle of properties that describes the application constraints on the transport; the Connection, the basic object that represents a flow of data in either direction between the Local and Remote Endpoints; and the Listener, a passive waiting object that delivers new Connections.
+The connection objects that are exposed to applications for Transport Services are:

+- the Preconnection, the bundle of properties that describes the application constraints on the transport;
+- the Connection, the basic object that represents a flow of data in either direction between the Local and Remote Endpoints;
+- and the Listener, a passive waiting object that delivers new Connections.

 Preconnection objects should be implemented as bundles of properties that an application can both read and write.
 Once a Preconnection has been used to create an outbound Connection or a Listener, the implementation should ensure that the copy of the properties held by the Connection or Listener is immutable.
 This may involve performing a deep-copy if the application is still able to modify properties on the original Preconnection object.